 Friendly Chau Doc has one of Vietnam’s most interesting markets, with an astonishing variety of tropical fruits, vegetables and other goods.
-Continue to an island village with fish farms, and see fish being fed through trap doors in the floating platforms.
-Then see a village inhabited by people of the Cham ethnic minority, with a chance to visit the attractive mosque and to learn about a unique way of life.
+Continue to a small floating market on the river and a floating fish farm, where you see fish being fed through trap doors in the floating platforms.
+In the afternoon, continue sailing the Mekong.

-From the hamlet of Sadec, you’ll take a local boat along a channel off the main river, with much activity to be seen along the way.
-You’ll visit a small community where the villagers grow, process and fashion water hyacinths into floor mats and rattan baskets — a real slice of life in the Mekong Delta.
+From the hamlet of Sadec, take a local boat along a channel off the main river, with much activity to be seen along the way.
+Visit a small community where the villagers grow, process and fashion water hyacinths into floor mats and rattan baskets — a real slice of life in the Mekong Delta.

 Arrive in the United States.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.